 Lock throws career-high 4 TDs, Broncos top Panthers 32-27

-Drew Lock threw for 280 yards and a career-high four touchdowns, Diontae Spencer returned a punt 83 yards for his first career score and the Denver Broncos held on to beat the Carolina Panthers 32-27 on Sunday.
+On Sunday, Lock used a series of check-down throws to his running backs and tight ends to set up two long scoring strikes to rookie KJ Hamler, finishing with 280 yards passing and a career-high four touchdowns as Denver defeated the Carolina Panthers 32-27.

+“He has preached to me just doing your job and not trying to force anything," Lock said of Elway, the Broncos former star quarterback and current general manager.
+“Once you force it, those are the ones you want back.
+It sucks because the ones you end up forcing are in games you want really, really bad. ...
+It’s all about being calm and focused.”

-Lock connected on touchdown throws of 49 and 37 yards to rookie KJ Hamler and also threw scoring strikes to Nick Vannett and Tim Patrick to help the Broncos snap a two-game losing streak.
+Lock connected on touchdown passes of 49 and 37 yards to Hamler and also threw scoring strikes to Nick Vannett and Tim Patrick.
+Diontae Spencer returned a punt 83 yards for his first career score for the Broncos (5-8).

-The Broncos (5-8) sacked Teddy Bridgewater four times, including one by Dre’Mont Jones on Carolina’s final possession in which the Panthers turned the ball over on downs.

-Teddy Bridgewater threw for 283 yards in the loss for the Panthers (4-9), who have lost seven of their last eight.
+“We were more efficient, and 21 of 27 (passing) is a lot better than what we’ve been doing," Broncos coach Vic Fangio said.

+Panthers coach Matt Rhule said the goal was to keep Lock in the pocket.

+“I beat the guy, just ducked my head down, same as I did the last one, just ran full speed to the upright," Hamler said.
+"Next thing I know it’s in the air.
+I was like, ‘Oh my God, I’ve got me a play.’
+Drew threw a great ball and I just had to go get it.”

-Mike Davis' second touchdown run of the game with with 3:26 left cut Denver's lead to 32-25 and the Panthers lined up for an apparent onside kick.
+However, the Panthers answered with a 75-yard touchdown drive in 28 seconds and Mike Davis' second touchdown run cut the lead to 32-27.

-But instead, Joey Slye squib-kicked the ball down the field and Carolina pinned Denver at the 7.
-They forced a quick three-and-out to get the ball back with 2:48 left in the game — plenty of time to pull out a victory.
+Carolina lined up for an onside kick with the ball resting horizontally on the tee, but instead Joey Slye squib-kicked the ball down the field pinning Denver at the 7.
+The Panthers forced a quick three-and-out to get the ball back to Teddy Bridgewater with 2:48 left in the game — plenty of time to pull out a victory.

-But the Broncos held when Curtis Samuel was tackled well short of the first down marker on a fourth-and-8 pass play underneath the coverage.
+But Carolina couldn't even convert a first down as Curtis Samuel was tackled well short of the chains on a fourth-and-8 pass play, Bridgewater, who was sacked four times, said he thought dumping it off to Samuel was a better option than to risk taking another sack.

-Hamler, the team’s second-round draft pick, twice beat veteran cornerback Rasul Douglas for touchdowns.
+“We expect that ball to be thrown past the sticks,” Rhule said of Carolina's final play.

 CHINN DOES IT AGAIN